Skin Conditions: Pigmented Birthmarks

 Can Pigmented Birthmarks Be Prevented?

 There is no known way to prevent birthmarks.
-People with birthmarks should use a good quality sunscreen with a high SPF when outdoors in order to prevent complications.
+People with birthmarks should use a good quality sunscreen with an SPF of 30 or higher when outdoors in order to prevent complications.